han-lawrence/nc-project-backend-express-app/README.md

 To ensure we are not commiting broken code this project makes use of git hooks.
 Git hooks are scripts triggered during certain events in the git lifecycle.
 Husky is a popular package which allows us to set up and maintain these scripts.
 This project makes use a _pre-commit hook_.
 When we attempt to commit our work, the script defined in the `pre-commit` file will run.
 If any of our tests fail than the commit will be aborted.

 The [Husky documentation](https://typicode.github.io/husky/#/) explains how to configure Husky for your own project as well as creating your own custom hooks.\_

+## .env

+As .env.* is added to the .gitignore, anyone who wishes to clone your repo will not have access to the necessary environment variables.

+To run this project locally, you will need to have two PostgreSQL databases set up; one for development and one for testing.
+PostgreSQL should be installed (npm install postgres) and setup-dbs command run. dotenv is an npm package that handles the configuration of environment variables.
+Once installed (npm i dotenv) two .env folders should be created for each database, in this case, one development database and one testing; nc_news and nc_news_test.
+Each file is populated with
+PGDATABASE=<database_name_here>.
+PGDATABASE is an environment variable used in PostgreSQL, which is an open-source relational database management system.

+We can then invoke and access whatever this database system is set to with our connection.js 'pool' file.

+The connection (or idex file should have the follwing;

+const { Pool } = require('pg');
+const dotenv = require('dotenv');

+const ENV = process.env.NODE_ENV || 'development';

+dotenv.config({ path: `${__dirname}/../.env.${ENV}` });

+const PGDATABASE = process.env.PGDATABASE;

+if (!process.env.PGDATABASE) {
+  throw new Error('PGDATABASE not set');
+}

+module.exports = new Pool();

+this can now be required in to files and will direct our files to the correct databases.